Module: DatabaseCommandCounter

 Overview

-This middleware counts the number of Database commands executed.
-It can be useful for performance monitoring and debugging, allowing you to track the volume of Database operations in your application.
+This middleware counts the number of Redis commands executed.
+It can be useful for performance monitoring and debugging, allowing you to track the volume of Redis operations in your application.

 Examples: